MeidiLprog/DataDocChatbot/README.md

 ### 📌 3.3 Overlapping Chunking

-Splitting text into fixed‑size chunks can break sentences across boundaries.
+Splitting text into fixed-size chunks can break sentences across boundaries.
 To preserve context, overlapping windows are used (e.g., 900 words, overlap 120).
 This increases recall and improves retrieval accuracy.